basseches/latex-savvy/README.md

 # latex-savvy

-A few guides to get you started with the LaTeX environment.
+A few guides to get you started with the $\LaTeX$ environment.